Access Our Services

 What Happens When I Call the Access Center?

 To access services at WellPower, the first thing to do is call the Access Center.
 Staff will ask you questions over the phone to learn more about you or your child.
-They will ask about who you are, your finances and ask for some clinical information.
+They will ask about who you are, your finances and/or insurance information and ask for some clinical information.
 We use this to determine if you or your child meet our requirements to access services with us.

 - Current and previous treatment information